 Experimental Characterization

 There are a wide variety of metrics used to characterize lasers and laser materials and a complete overview of parameters is not only beyond our scope, but is also made problematic by the varied approaches to pumping these lasers.
 In the discussion of experimental implementation below, we routinely quote the lasing threshold in terms of either pump irradiance or fluence (average pump energy divided by the pump beam area) at the onset of lasing.
 Also, we quote the lasing quantum slope efficiencies in terms of the steepest slope of the so-called “J-curve” of output power vs. pump power, as shown in Fig. 7(a).
 Quantum slope efficiency differs from the slope of the steep part of the curve shown only in that it is expressed in terms of the number of photons output per number of photons in the pump, i.e., the slope shown multiplied by the ratio of the pump wavelength to the lasing wavelength.
 The threshold, however, must be inferred by knowing the spot size of the pump laser at the pump power where the curve changes slope (here, at ~10W pump power).
-Unfortunately, neither of these metrics can be considered to be completely independent of the pump duration, repetition rate, and other parameters and comparisons across groups are not always reliable indicators of the relative performance between systems.
+Unfortunately, neither of these metrics can be considered to be completely independent of the pump duration, repetition rate, and other parameters, and comparisons across groups are not always reliable indicators of the relative performance between systems.
 Also, the presence of a threshold for increased emission efficiency is not sufficient evidence in the absence of the other conditions for lasing.
-At the threshold, one finds substantial spectral narrowing of the output mode expected for the DBR structure and evidence of coherence in the output beam.104 Figure 7(b) shows the output beam from a co-extruded polymer DFB laser (vide infra).
+At threshold, one finds substantial spectral narrowing of the output mode expected for the DBR structure and evidence of coherence in the output beam.104 Figure 7(b) shows the output beam from a co-extruded polymer DFB laser (vide infra).
 The short cavity length implies a cone of light, but there are evident diffraction rings in the output structure and a narrow spectral width, both further indicators of lasing.
 Other metrics to consider are the coherence length, mode structure, beam divergence, peak power, damage threshold, and useful life.7